Robert Trias

 Robert A. Trias (March 18, 1923 – July 11, 1989) was an American karate pioneer, founding the first karate school in the mainland United States and becoming one of the first known American black belts.
-He also developed Shuri-ryū karate, an eclectic style with roots in Chinese kung-fu, and indirectly some Okinawan karate.
+He also developed Shuri-ryū karate, an eclectic style with roots in internal Chinese kung-fu called Xing Yi Quan, and indirectly some Okinawan karate.

 Life before karate

-Trias was employed by Southern Pacific Company as a boilermaker apprentice from 1937 to 1939 and a boilermaker from 1939 to 1942.
+The son of Jesus B. Trias (1895–1966) and Dolores A. Trias (1896–1984), Robert Aquirre Trias graduated from Nogales High School in Nogales, Arizona in 1941.
+He was employed by Southern Pacific Company as a boilermaker apprentice from 1937 to 1939 and as a boilermaker from 1939 to 1942.

 Introduction to karate

+Robert Trias enlisted in the United States Naval Reserve in Phoenix, Arizona during World War II, on September 22, 1942.
+After completing recruit training, he attended Advanced Naval Training School Naval Station Treasure Island in San Francisco, CA, where he trained as a machinist.
+Trias was then temporarily attached to a patrol squadron at Section Base Morro Bay in San Luis Obispo County before returning to Treasure Island in September 1943.

-While serving in the United States Naval Reserve as a Metalsmith First Class (M1c) during World War II, Robert Trias was stationed on or around Tulagi in the Solomon Islands from June 1944 to November 1945, and was a Navy champion middleweight boxer.
-There he met Tung Gee Hsiang, a Chinese missionary of Chan (Zen) Buddhism.
+By the summer of 1944, Trias was deployed to the South Pacific, where he participated in the Battle of Saipan.
+By September 1944, he was Machinist's Mate First Class Trias.
+On Tulagi, in the Solomon Islands, Trias tried his hand as a middleweight boxer.
+It is said that he met Tung Gee Hsiang, a Chinese missionary of Chan (Zen) Buddhism, while on Tulagi.
 Hsiang often watched Trias work out and imitated his boxing footwork, and he asked to practice with Trias.
 Trias refused because Hsiang was "just a tiny little guy," but Hsiang was persistent and at last Trias agreed to spar with him.
 Hsiang gave Trias "the biggest thrashing of his life" and Trias then asked Hsiang to instruct him in the martial arts.

-Hsiang taught Trias some xingyiquan as well as some Okinawan Shuri-Te karate, which Hsiang had learned from Choki Motobu in Okinawa.
-Later, Trias studied with Hoy Yuan Ping whose lineage was from the Teshin Shinjo School of Kempo Jujutsu in Japan.
-Trias also held a 6th dan black belt in Kodokan Judo, and studied under Yaju Yamada.
-Trias was also mentored by Yasuhiro Konishi (1893-1983) and Makoto Gima (1896-1989).
+Trias returned home to the United States in November 1945.